Join our mailing list to stay informed!

 Australian Taxation Office (ATO) Debts

-Certain ATO debts can be included in a Part 9 Debt Agreement.
-Individual and partnership debts can be included, however company ATO debts can’t.
-Upon lodgement of any income tax return/BAS statement which results in a refund, this will firstly be used to offset any of your tax debt.
-Only once the debt has been repaid will you receive a refund.
+Certain ATO debts can be included in a Debt Agreement.
+Individual and partnership debts can be included, however company ATO debts cannot.
+Any income tax refunds or BAS refunds will first be used to offset any of your tax debts, including those ATO debts in a Debt Agreement.
+Only once ATO debt has been repaid or the Debt Agreement is completed will you receive a refund.

 Rescue Your Finances with a Debt Agreement